machbase/machbase/content/en/neo/api-mqtt/query.md

 | rowsArray   | false   | produce JSON that contains only array of object for each record.  |

-A baisc query example shows the client subscribe to `db/reply/#` and publish a query request to `db/query` with *reply* field `db/reply/my_query` so that it can identify the individual reply from multiple messages.
+A basic query example shows the client subscribe to `db/reply/#` and publish a query request to `db/query` with *reply* field `db/reply/my_query` so that it can identify the individual reply from multiple messages.

 {{< figure src="../img/query_mqttx.png" width="600px" caption="A demonstration shows how to query and receive responses over MQTT.
 (Using MQTTX.app)">}}

 ## Sample code

-**Define data structure for reponse**
+**Define data structure for response**

 ```go
 type Result struct {